Hey everyone, and welcome to PT Pioneer.

 |Utah||UT||Salt Lake City||$42,620|

-From this table, we can see quite a wide distribution of income for athletic trainers across all states.
+This table shows quite a wide distribution of income for athletic trainers across all states.

 Alaska, aside from being top of the list alphabetically, it’s also the state posting the highest average annual income for strength and conditioning experts at $50,428 per year.

-Bringing up the rear is South Dakota with an annual average of $38,507 per year for S&C coaches in that area.
+Bringing up the rear is South Dakota, with an annual average of $38,507 per year for S&C coaches in that area.

 Looking at states does provide a good breakdown of income prospects across the country, but another good way to approach it is by looking at what the top major cities pay their S&C coaches.

 |Major City||Average Salary|